sushiroll4093/clone/Production-Start.md

 Canvas comes with a daemon process that will monitor and manage any automated jobs that need to happen.
 If your application root is */var/rails/canvas*, this daemon process manager can be found at */var/rails/canvas/script/canvas_init*.

-Please select just one of your Canvas app servers to run these automated jobs.
-Canvas currently doesn't support multiple automated job daemons, but should soon.
+**Please select just one of your Canvas app servers to run these automated jobs.** Canvas currently doesn't support multiple automated job daemons, but should soon.

+Because Canvas has so many jobs to run, it is advisable to dedicate one of your app servers to be just a job server.
+You can do this by simply skipping the Apache steps on one of your app servers, and then only on that server follow these automated jobs setup instructions.

 Gem location
 -----

 To get automated jobs to work, you also need to tell the automated jobs start/stop daemon about your *GEM_HOME*.
-Open up *script/canvas_init* and uncomment the *GEM_HOME* definition, setting the variable to the appropriate value.
+You can do this by creating a *GEM_HOME* file in your config directory like so (assuming you did `export GEM_HOME=...` earlier):

 ```
+sysadmin@appserver:~$ cd /var/rails/canvas
-sysadmin@appserver:/var/rails/canvas$ sudo nano script/canvas_init
+sysadmin@appserver:/var/rails/canvas$ echo $GEM_HOME | sudo tee config/GEM_HOME
+/home/sysadmin/gems
+sysadmin@appserver:/var/rails/canvas$
 ```

 Installation